-Objectives Market the city as a desirable business location by leveraging our unique assets.
-Develop a baseline for tracking success in economic development.
-Develop business outreach and ombudsman initiatives to build stronger relationships with businesses.
-Participate in local and state trade associations and emphasize exposure in local and business media.
-Continue to establish distinct economic development brand and associated collateral materials.
-Use e-newsletter and other digital media outlets to establish frequent communication with business community.
-Support existing manufacturing businesses and offer opportunities for attraction and expansion.
-Use economic development program funding to incentivize and leverage extraordinary opportunities that present major job relocation, retention and/or development prospects.
-Direct economic development "toolbox" funding to businesses that exhibit growth potential, provide stable, well-paying jobs and help to diversify the city's economy.
-Retain existing businesses and attract new businesses from desired industries and diversify the local economy.
+- Use economic development program funding to incentivize and leverage extraordinary opportunities that present major job relocation, retention and/or development prospects. - Direct economic development "toolbox" funding to businesses that exhibit growth potential, provide stable, well-paying jobs and help to diversify the city's economy. - Retain existing businesses and attract new businesses from desired industries and diversify the local economy.

 Position Sheboygan favorably for local investment by maintaining an attractive business environment.

-Work with site and/or industry-specific local business groups on cooperative efforts including development of new retail and business sites.
-Use economic development program funding to incentivize and leverage opportunities that present major job relocation, retention and/or development prospects.
-Utilize the Sheboygan Redevelopment Authority, Sheboygan County Economic Development Corporation, and Sheboygan Squared to act as ombudsmen to attract businesses.
-Focus on retaining existing businesses and attracting new businesses from desired industries and diversifying the local economy.
-Work with commercial property owners interested in converting obsolete office/flex space into marketable uses.
-Provide quality infrastructure and services that support economic development.
-Maintain low sanitary sewer and water rates.
-Support implementation of the Sheboygan Master Plans.
-Support infill development to accelerate implementation of the City Master Plan including commercial corridor master plans.
-Facilitate strategic acquisition of sites within larger, potential redevelopment assemblages to leverage partnerships with the development community.
-Explore the use of alternative funding methods to enhance infrastructure throughout the city.
-Promote rezoning of parcels that exhibit strong development and redevelopment potential in accordance with the master plan including commercial corridor master plans.
-Administer and better promote the benefits of the Tax Incremental Districts as they relate to incentivizing new development and business relocation.
-Establish the draw for Harbor Centre as a distinct commercial hub with a unique identity by adding/upgrading public areas and amenities surrounding Lake Michigan and Sheboygan River waterfronts.
-Promote cost-effective allocation of limited public resources to promote change.
-Retain existing and attract new employers.
-Enhance market driven opportunities for new businesses and private investment in real estate.
-Facilitate development of city-owned parcels to assist in bringing in new residents and marketable commercial/office space.
+- Work with site and/or industry-specific local business groups on cooperative efforts including development of new retail and business sites. - Use economic development program funding to incentivize and leverage opportunities that present major job relocation, retention and/or development prospects. - Utilize the Sheboygan Redevelopment Authority, Sheboygan County Economic Development Corporation, and Sheboygan Squared to act as ombudsmen to attract businesses. - Focus on retaining existing businesses and attracting new businesses from desired industries and diversifying the local economy. - Work with commercial property owners interested in converting obsolete office/flex space into marketable uses. - Provide quality infrastructure and services that support economic development. - Maintain low sanitary sewer and water rates. - Support infill development to accelerate implementation of the City Master Plan including commercial corridor master plans. - Facilitate strategic acquisition of sites within larger, potential redevelopment assemblages to leverage partnerships with the development community. - Explore the use of alternative funding methods to enhance infrastructure throughout the city. - Promote rezoning of parcels that exhibit strong development and redevelopment potential in accordance with the master plan including commercial corridor master plans. - Administer and better promote the benefits of the Tax Incremental Districts as they relate to incentivizing new development and business relocation. - Establish the draw for Harbor Centre as a distinct commercial hub with a unique identity by adding/upgrading public areas and amenities surrounding Lake Michigan and Sheboygan River waterfronts. - Promote cost-effective allocation of limited public resources to promote change. - Retain existing and attract new employers. - Enhance market driven opportunities for new businesses and private investment in real estate. - Facilitate development of city-owned parcels to assist in bringing in new residents and marketable commercial/office space.